AppleBreak1/Z490-Vision-D-Customac/README.md

 macOS Catalina

-- SMBIOS iMac19,1 or iMac20,2 (Requires Catalina 10.15.6 or higher)
+- SMBIOS iMac19,1 or may use iMac20,2 for Catalina 10.15.6+
-- May configure SecureBootModel -> j185f if SMBIOS is set to iMac20,2 (Requires Catalina 10.15.6 or higher)
+- May set SecureBootModel to "[j185f](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html#what-is-apple-secure-boot)" if on SMBIOS iMac20,2 (Requires Catalina 10.15.6+)
-- Inject AAPL,ig-platform-id: 0300C59B device-id: 9B3E0000 (May not be necessary if WhatEverGreen.Kext is used)
+- Inject AAPL,ig-platform-id: <0300C59B> device-id: <9B3E0000> (May not be necessary if WhatEverGreen.Kext is used)
 - Inject igfxfw property (Necessary for iGPU performance improvement)
 - Added USBWakeFixup.kext, SSDT-USBW.aml
 - I225 Ethernet requires FakePCIID_Intel_I225-V.kext + Fake device-id injection